Domestic tourism is worth $23 billion a year to New Zealand's economy, and the goal is to increase that to at least $27 billion 2025.

 Domestic Tourism Working Group

-Led by TIA, this Group includes representatives from Regional Tourism Organisations NZ, the Automobile Association, Air New Zealand, Hospitality New Zealand, Holiday Parks New Zealand, Intercity, the New Zealand Cycle Trail, i-SITE New Zealand/Tourism New Zealand, Department of Conservation and the Ministry of Business, Innovation & Employment.
+This Group includes representatives from Regional Tourism New Zealand, the Automobile Association, Air New Zealand, Hospitality New Zealand, Holiday Parks New Zealand, InterCity, the New Zealand Cycle Trail, i-SITE New Zealand/Tourism New Zealand, Department of Conservation, KiwiRail, Air Chathams, New Zealand Motor Caravan Association, and the Ministry of Business, Innovation & Employment.

 The group meets quarterly and has three focus areas: